digital-auto/playground-plugins/README.md

 # playground-plugins

-All the reusable plugins available to use in the playground:
+All the reusable plugins that can be used right now:

 ## [**TitleWidget**](https://playground-plugins.netlify.app/reusable/TitleWidget.js) (WidgetActivation)